 Some other notes on the oracle:

-Quite a few of the Zap Oracle cards are self portraits and there are three reasons I can think of.
-The most obvious is that, like so many baby boomers, I’m a recovering narcissistic personality type.
-The second reason is that I have a lot of self portraits, not because I am photogenic, but because I am the one person always around when I take pictures.
-Third is that it feels easier to assign a meaning to a self portrait and doing that for pictures of friends and strangers can sometimes seem more like an imposition.
+Quite a few of the Zap Oracle cards are self-portraits and there are three reasons for this I can think of.
+The most obvious is that I’m a very slowly recovering narcissistic personality type.
+The second reason is that I have a lot of self-portraits, not because I am photogenic, but because I am the one person always around when I take pictures.
+Third is that it feels easier to assign a meaning to a self-portrait and doing that for pictures of friends and strangers can sometimes seem more like an imposition.

-The online version of the Zap Oracle was launched on Halloween of 2005, though no one consciously intended this to happen on such a significant day.
-Version 3.2, which included the first occurrence of Theme Tracker™, unintentionally launched on an astrologically significant day.
-On November 9th a friend showed me an article in the Mountain Astrologer about November 9th, a Scorpio New Moon.
+Version 3.2, which included the first occurrence of Theme Tracker™, unintentionally launched on an astrologically significant day—a Scorpio New Moon.
+The day of the launch, a friend showed me an article in The Mountain Astrologer about the Scorpio New Moon occurring on the same day.
 The New Moon is the ideal time in the lunar cycle to begin something, and Scorpio is all about delving into mysteries, the unconscious, etc. Neither I nor Mathael had any awareness of this when the new version launched.
 All of this reinforces the sense I have, which others have had about the I Ching or the Tarot, that the oracle is its own entity.